Pool Safety Concerns: North Carolina Legal Requirements for Pool Owners

 Injuries such as these can be caused by poor maintenance by the landowner, but they can also be caused by product failures where a manufacturing or design defect has led to equipment failure.
 3

 Whether there is a claim for your injury is assessed on a case-by-case basis.
-In North Carolina, public swimming pools must be in compliance with the state’s safety standards and are required to have annual inspections by environmental health specialists.
+In North Carolina, public swimming pools must comply with the state’s safety standards and must have annual inspections by environmental health specialists.
 4 For example, public swimming pools must be completely enclosed by a fence or barrier at least four (4) feet high, and gates must have both a locking and a self-latching device.
 5 When a swimming pool does not have a lifeguard on duty, a legible sign must be posted stating “WARNING-NO LIFEGUARD ON DUTY.”
 6 Pools must have life-saving equipment readily available and must have either lifeguards or large warning signs around the pool.
 7

 Children are at risk for injury or death because of immaturity or inability to swim well and need supervision while swimming.
 An owner of a pool must act reasonably in supervising invited children according to standards of care that a reasonable and ordinary person would do under similar circumstances.
 8 North Carolina’s safety standards mandate that when a lifeguard is not on duty, pools must have signs legible from all entrances that state “CHILDREN SHOULD NOT USE THE SWIMMING POOL WITHOUT ADULT SUPERVISION.”
 9